RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Bag Holder
 Someone holding a coin at a loss
 ## Bear trap
-The market makers sell enormous amounts, pushing the prices down, in trun liquidating everyone else that had bought, producing a cascading effect of liquidations get a bearish break of structure.
+The [[Chapter one - BulletProof Your Trading#Market Maker|market makers]] sell enormous amounts, pushing the prices down, in trun liquidating everyone else that had bought, producing a cascading effect of liquidations get a bearish break of structure.
 ## CHOCH
 Change of Character - is the first switch turning the substructure from bullish to  bearish or bearish to bullish
 ## CMP